OJ/gobuster/README.md

 All funds that are donated to this project will be donated to charity.
 A full log of charity donations will be available in this repository as they are processed.

+## Changes since 2.0

+* New CLI options so modes are strictly seperated
+* Performance Optimizations and better connection handling
+* Ability to bruteforce vhost names

 ## Available modes

 ```text